 And other tales from Lower Casamance

-It is night in Lower Casamance, by the light of the bonfire some words are heard: "I am going to tell a story."
+It is night in Lower Casamance, by the light of the bonfire, some words are heard: "I am going to tell a story."
 Those who listen respond: "We listen to you."
-And the stories begin that speak of dragons that bring rain, of snakes that become human beings, of mermaids that hide in the swamps...
+And the tales of dragons that bring rain, of snakes that turn into human beings, of mermaids that hide in the swamps... begin.

-With them it is taught that whoever does not have scars is because they are not human, that they spend only on what is necessary, that work and caring for others always have a reward...
+With them, it is taught that whoever that doesn't have scars is not human, that they spend only on what is necessary, and that work and caring for others always have a reward...

 This is a complete book, where word and image go hand in hand and take us through the world of the imagination of Lower Casamance.

 If you want to hear the stories in the language in which they were told, you can listen to them here.

 "Why aren't the dog and the crocodile friends?" (p.
 95 of our book).
 Collected in Boukout by Fina Hernández Gordillo, told in diola quatay by the Diatta family.